 We own a 50% interest in Seabrook, a joint venture with an affiliate of LBC Tank Terminals, LLC ("LBC").
-Seabrook is currently in the final stages of constructing more than 700,000 barrels of crude oil storage located adjacent to LBC's existing terminal in Seabrook, Texas and a pipeline that will connect Seabrook's storage facilities to an existing third-party pipeline that will transport crude oil to a Houston-area refinery beginning in the second quarter of 2017.
-In December 2016, Seabrook announced it will construct an additional 1.7 million barrels of crude oil storage and will construct a new pipeline to connect its facility to our Houston-area crude oil distribution system, expected to be operational in mid-2018.
+Seabrook owns approximately 700,000 barrels of crude oil storage located adjacent to LBC's existing terminal in Seabrook, Texas and a pipeline that connects Seabrook's storage facilities to an existing third-party pipeline that began transporting crude oil to a Houston-area refinery in the second quarter of 2017.
+Seabrook is in the process of constructing an additional 1.7 million barrels of crude oil storage and will construct a new pipeline to connect its facility to our Houston-area crude oil distribution system, expected to be operational in mid-2018.
+We receive management fees for operating the pipeline activities of Seabrook, which we record in affiliate management fee revenue on our consolidated statements of income.

 Markets and Competition.
 Market conditions experienced by our crude oil pipelines vary significantly by location.
 The Longhorn and BridgeTex pipelines deliver Permian Basin production to trading and demand centers in the Houston area, and consequently depend on the level of production in the Permian Basin for supply.
-Demand for shipments to the Houston area is driven primarily by the utilization of West Texas crude oil by Gulf Coast refineries and the price for crude oil on the Gulf Coast relative to its price in alternative markets.
-Permian Basin production may vary based on numerous factors including overall crude oil prices and changes in costs of production, while Gulf Coast refinery demand for Permian Basin production may change based on relative prices for competing crude oil or changes by refineries to their crude oil processing slates, as well as by overall domestic and international demand for refined products.
+Demand for shipments to the Houston area is driven primarily by the utilization of West Texas crude oil by Gulf Coast refineries and the price for crude oil on the Gulf Coast relative to its price in alternative markets, including export markets.
+Permian Basin production may vary based on numerous factors including overall crude oil prices and changes in costs of production, while Gulf Coast demand for Permian Basin production may change based on relative prices for competing crude oil or changes by refineries to their crude oil processing slates, as well as by overall domestic and international demand for petroleum products.
 The Longhorn and BridgeTex pipelines compete with alternative outlets for Permian Basin production, including pipelines that transport crude oil to the Cushing crude oil trading hub as well as other pipelines that currently transport or new pipelines that may transport Permian Basin crude to the Gulf Coast.
 These pipelines also compete with truck and rail alternatives for Permian Basin barrels.
-Further, these pipelines indirectly compete with other alternatives for delivering similar quality crude oil to the Gulf Coast, including pipelines from other producing regions such as the Mid-Continent, Eagle Ford or Gulf of Mexico, as well as waterborne imports.
-Competition is based primarily on tariff rates, proximity to both supply sources and demand centers, connectivity, crude quality and customer relationships.
+Further, these pipelines indirectly compete with other alternatives for delivering similar quality crude oil to the Gulf Coast, including pipelines from other producing regions such as the Mid-Continent, Bakken, Eagle Ford or Gulf of Mexico, as well as waterborne imports.
+Competition is based primarily on tariff rates, proximity to both supply sources and demand centers, connectivity, service offerings, crude quality and customer relationships.

 Volumes on our Houston-area crude oil distribution system are driven by our customers' demand for distribution of crude oil between our system's various connections and as a result are affected in part by changes in origins and destinations of crude oil processed in or distributed through the Gulf Coast region.
 Our HoustonLink and Seabrook joint ventures offer our customers additional pipeline connectivity and crude oil storage in the Houston area.
-Our Houston-area distribution facilities compete with other distribution facilities in the Houston area based primarily on tariff rates and connectivity to supply sources and demand centers.
+Our Houston-area distribution facilities compete with other distribution facilities in the Houston area based primarily on tariff rates, connectivity to supply sources and demand centers, customer service and customer relationships.